debsamanta5571-dot/gridlock-tactics/README.md

 The rules are not Unreal objects.
 They are a separate C++ module loaded separately.
 The purpose for even having a C++ program is so you will be able to run a small server with a microcomputer.
 Of course you can also just launch it with Unreal and play on a 3D board.

 Unreal sends commands to its own running C++ instance and draws the 3D board from that.
-There is a board view and a battle view right now.
+There is currently a board view and a battle view right now.
 All of the art assets are still placeholders.

 ## Advanced AI Bot